IBM/charts/stable/ibm-mongodb-dev/README.md

 The MongoDB image stores the MongoDB data at the `/data/db` path of the container.

 The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
-The volume is created using dynamic volume provisioning.
+User need to create a PV before chart deployed, or enable dynamic volume provisioning in chart configuration.